Lipetsk Oblast Russia Travel Guide

 Adhering to local etiquette supports positive interactions and a cultural encounter.

-A firm handshake having direct eye contact is standard for men in formal settings.
+A firm handshake with direct eye contact is standard for men in formal settings.
 Women may offer a handshake or a light kiss on the cheek to close friends.
 Removing shoes when entering a home is polite.

 Finishing your plate is polite.
 Avoid placing elbows on the table.
 Toasting is common when drinking alcohol; wait for a toast before drinking.
 Refer to Section 2.3 for specific tipping guidelines.